mneuronico/multi-agent-system-library/README.md

 - **API Orchestrators**: Seamlessly integrate multiple APIs through tools managed by intelligent agents.
 - **Data Processing Pipelines**: Build processes to transform, analyze, and deliver data efficiently.
 - **Decision-Making Systems**: Implement branching logic and dynamic workflows to enable adaptive decision-making.
+- **Zero-Config Bootstrap**: Give `mas` nothing but a plain-English description of what you want and it will auto-generate a system for you.

 ### Why Choose the `mas` Library?